 Attendance and Cancellations:

 Lessons are year-round.
-Each student will be allowed 2 free absences per fall, spring, and summer semester.
+Each student will be allowed 2 free absences per fall and spring semester, and summer is more flexible.
 Payment is expected for any additional absences (which can be made up) in order to keep your lesson time reserved.
 Your lesson might occasionally happen on "teacher work days," but I do not require lessons on national holidays.
 It is a good idea to look ahead in your calendar and make-up as you go.
 If regular attendance is an issue, then your time will be offered to a student on my waiting list.

 If advance notice is given for a 3rd (or additional) absence, that lesson may be made up before the end of the semester during my availability.
 No-shows are not made up.

 Exceptions to the absence rule:

-If I cancel your lesson for any reason, it will not count as one of your absences.
-I do cancel on many holidays during the year and occasionally for my own rehearsals/concerts.
+If I cancel your lesson, it will not count as one of your absences.

 If you miss a lesson for an "honors" music activity beyond school band, it will not count as an absence.
 Examples are: District Honor Band, All-State Band, UGA MidFest, JanFest, 6th Grade Honor Band, GMEA invitations, or any summer band or oboe camp.